folio-org/postgresql-dump-create-restore/README.md

-Repo that contains psql-dump-helm chart with used Docker image
+# psql-dump-helm

+The repo contains psql-dump-helm chart that allow create PostgreSQL DB backup using helm.

+---